 Fergus Lyons: Artist

 Integrity Protecting the Works of Man (by Ward) on the pediment of the New York Stock Exchange Building, Integrity, in the center, wears the winged cap of Mercury, the god of commerce.
-The figures on her left represent mining and…Continue
+The figures on her left represent mining and agriculture, and on her right, industry.
+The original pediment, carved from Georgia marble,…Continue

 The oratory of St. Colman echoes with hundreds upon hundreds of years worth of worshipful memory.

-In a secluded glade of ancient trees nestled against the breast of the Burren, a landscape so surreal and old it seems the surface of a planet in a galaxy…Continue
+In a secluded glade of ancient trees nestled against the breast of the Burren, a landscape so surreal and old it seems the surface of a planet in a galaxy far, far away, the ruins of yet another holy structure keep…Continue

 Like their economy, which was based on planting, growing and harvesting, the Celtic calendar was centered around the Sun and agriculture and determined by a lunar calendar.
 The four major feasts were…Continue